spire-labs/poc-monorepo/apps/gateway-api/README.md

 ### Start Postgres

-Set up a local postgres database and configure `DATABASE_URL`.
+Set up a local postgres database and configure `GATEWAY_API_DB`.
 You can do this with the docker-compose configuration in this repo.
 Run the following command to start:

 ```shell
 docker-compose up -d postgres